lucadegasperi/oauth2-server-laravel/docs/authorization-server/password.md

     ]
     ```

 2. Create a class with a `verify` method where you check if the provided user is a valid one.
+In the following example you have to create a `PasswordGrantVerifier.php` in your `app` folder.

     ```php
     namespace App;